Girls5eva: Development

 On January 16, 2020, Tina Fey announced at a Peacock investor presentation event that she was executive-producing an original series for the upcoming streaming service.

 The series is executive-produced by Fey, Meredith Scardino, Robert Carlock, Jeff Richmond, David Miner and Eric Gurian.
 Production companies involved are Fey's Little Stranger, Carlock's Bevel Gears, 3 Arts Entertainment and Universal Television.
 In October 2020, it was announced that the pilot episode would be directed by Kat Coiro.
 On June 14, 2021, Peacock renewed the series for a second season.
 On October 27, 2022, it was announced that the series would move from Peacock to Netflix for its third season after being canceled on Peacock after the second season concluded.
+On December 17, 2024, Netflix canceled the series.

 Some filming took place at Kaufman Astoria Studios in Queens, New York, best known as the home of Sesame Street.

 Casting

 On August 10, 2020, Sara Bareilles was cast in a starring role.
 In October 2020, Renée Elise Goldsberry, Busy Philipps, and Paula Pell were stated to be joining the cast in starring roles alongside Bareilles.
 In the same month, Ashley Park joined the cast in a recurring role.
 On April 14, 2021, Daniel Breaker was announced to have cast in a recurring role.
 On March 13, 2022, Scardino revealed that Amy Sedaris and Neil Flynn joined the cast for the second season at the SXSW Studio in Austin, Texas.
 On April 6, 2022, additional guest stars were announced including Amber Ruffin, Chad L. Coleman, Grey Henson, Heidi Gardner, Hoda Kotb, James Monroe Iglehart, John Lutz, Judy Gold, Mario Cantone, Pat Battle, Piter Marek, Tim Meadows, and Property Brothers Drew Scott and Jonathan Scott, alongside returning guest stars Andrew Rannells, Park, Erika Henningsen, Janine Brito, Jeremiah Craft, Jonathan Hadary, Breaker, and Julius Conceicao.
+Actors joining the cast for season 3 include Adriane Lenox, Ron Canada, Thomas Doherty, Catherine Cohen, and Ingrid Michaelson.

+Filming

+Filming for season 3, which took six weeks with one single director and scenes from different episodes shot in a row, based on the location available, had been completed before the 2023 Writers Guild of America strike.

 Music

 Most of the original songs for Girls5eva were composed by executive producer Jeff Richmond with lyrics by Meredith Scardino.
 The songs were inspired by music of the late 1990s.
 Bareilles also contributed to writing "4 Stars" and "I'm Afraid (Dawn's Song of Fears)"; she revealed that she was influenced by the music of Destiny's Child, NSYNC, and ABBA.
-A soundtrack album was released on May 6, 2021, through Epic Records.
-The soundtrack album of the second season was released on June 10, 2022.
+A soundtrack album of the first season was released on May 6, 2021, through Epic Records.

+The soundtrack albums of the second and third seasons were released on June 10, 2022 and March 15, 2024 respectively, with Bareilles contributing an original song to each album.
+Kyle Brier, who was credited as a music assistant in the second season, received writing credits on nine of the twelve tracks on the soundtrack for the third season.

 Release

-Marketing

-On February 17, 2021, an official teaser for the series was released.